 Some benefits, such as OPEB and retirement expenses, are calculated as a percentage of salary, while other benefits, such as health care, increase based on joint purchase agreements.
-Health care costs are assumed to increase at a 7% rate annually, and retirement expenses as a percentage of salary are expected to increase an additional 4-6% over the next five years, including increased employee retirement contributions over the same period.
-Medical in lieu payments are projected to continue per the MOU, and continue unchanged after FY 19/20.
+Health care costs are assumed to increase at a 7% rate annually.
+Retirement expenses, also as a percentage of salary, were expected to increase an additional 1-3% over the next five years, including increased employee retirement contributions over the same period.
+However, the impact of COVID-19 to the investment markets are expected to significantly increase PERS costs two years from now.
+It is uncertain how much the increase will be.
+As more information becomes available, we will make adjustments as necessary.
+Medical in lieu payments are projected to be the same as FY 2020/21 until a new MOU takes effect.
 Workers compensation insurance is projected to increase with inflation for future years.
 For the Ten-Year Financial Plan, salaries and benefits combined are projected to increase 2.8% to 3.5% annually.

-In an effort to address the unfunded actuarial liability (UAL) of pension benefits, the forecast includes the payment of an additional \$135,000 toward this liability annually.
-It also assumes that while there is an expected \$0.5 million decrease in annual payments in FY 20/21 and FY 21/22 due to the expiration of a side fund amortization basis, NapaSan will continue to make these payments to CalPERS.
-It is not assumed, however, that these additional payments will reduce the annually determined contributions to CalPERS for the UAL, as the full impact from these payments will not be realized until the time period beyond the current forecast.
+In an effort to address the unfunded actuarial liability (UAL) of pension benefits, the forecast for years after FY 2021/22, includes the payment of an additional \$135,000 toward this liability annually.
+It also assumes that while there is an expected \$0.5 million decrease in annual payments due to the expiration of a side fund amortization basis, NapaSan will continue to make these payments to CalPERS.
+For FY 2020/21 and 2021/22, the additional payments will not be made in effort to balance the impact of decreased revenues anticipated for those fiscal years.

-Services and supplies are forecasted to increase 2.0% annually to account for increases in inflation.
-It is assumed that there is no change in current service levels, except those anticipated as part of capital project implementation and expanded recycled water delivery.
+Services and supplies are forecasted to increase 2.0% annually to account for increases in inflation after FY 2020/21.
+Operating expenses were reduced in FY 2020/21 to absorb the impact of anticipated reduced revenues.
 The anticipated operating expenditure impact of planned capital projects has been included in the forecast.